withastro/docs/src/pages/en/reference/renderer-reference.md

 title: UI Renderer Reference
 ---

 Astro is designed to support your favorite UI frameworks.
-[React](https://npm.im/@astrojs/renderer-react), [Svelte](https://npm.im/@astrojs/renderer-svelte), [Vue](https://npm.im/@astrojs/renderer-vue), and [Preact](https://npm.im/@astrojs/renderer-preact) are all built-in to Astro and supported out of the box.
-No configuration is needed to enable these.
+[React](https://npm.im/@astrojs/renderer-react), [Svelte](https://npm.im/@astrojs/renderer-svelte), [Vue](https://npm.im/@astrojs/renderer-vue), and [Preact](https://npm.im/@astrojs/renderer-preact) are all offically supported.

 Internally, each framework is supported via a framework **renderer.** A renderer is a type of Astro plugin that adds support for a framework.
-Some are built-in, but you can also provide your own third-party renderers to add Astro support for new frameworks.
+To use a renderer, install the appropriate renderer package and add it to [Astro's configuration](/en/reference/configuration-reference#renderers).
+You can even provide your own third-party renderers to add Astro support for new frameworks.

 ## What is a renderer?